HaveAGitGat/Tdarr/README.md

 3. Run the container (change the '8265' on the left to your preferred port and add required volumes)

-docker run -ti --rm \
+docker run -ti -d --rm \

         -v /your/video/library/path/:/home/Tdarr/Media \